TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 20/Acts 20.23.md

 ---

-save that the Holy Spirit testifieth unto me in every city, saying that bonds and afflictions abide me.
+except that the Holy Spirit testifies in every city, saying that bonds and afflictions wait for me.